-Post bolt washer - Used in earlier guardrail systems to prevent the head of the post bolt from pulling through the beam element.
-However, it was later determined that allowing the post bolt head to pull through the beam element during a crash was better from a guardrail performance standpoint.
-Therefore, all current guardrail types used by MDOT do not call for the use of post bolt washers.
+Post bolt washer - To prevent the head of the post bolt from pulling through the beam element.
+Recent recommendations, nationally, have been to delete the washer, on new construction, to allow the rail to strip off the posts and thus not go down under impact.
 Washers are now recommended only on the end post of the SRT, or on the end post in a Departing End Terminal.

 Rail splice - Splices, of course, are unavoidable.
 They should be at least as strong as the rail itself; all eight connection bolts (twelve in thrie beam) are needed to distribute the load throughout the rail section.
-Lapped splices are usually such that the outer rail overlaps in the downstream direction, to reduce the potential of vehicle snagging.
+Lapped splices are usually such that the outer rail overlaps in the downstream direction, to prevent vehicle snagging.